-We have gotten this question a lot this year (2022), and please understand how we are trying to balance keeping our application easy with providing our readers with a full picture of the work you are looking to accelerate.
-We have loosened the ask for the Episodic lab to ask for a10 page dramatic (play, screenplay, teleplay, or audio play) writing sample, and while we would like this to be preferably/ideally from this project you are proposing, we will accept other samples as well.
-A sample from the pilot itself provides an ability to align the writing with the rest of your application and understand how your point of view currently comes across in your writing, but if you cannot provide us with that, please just chose the most appropriate other sample of your work.
-If you have questions about this, please feel free to ask us at any time by emailing firstname.lastname@example.org.
+Please understand how we are trying to balance keeping our application easy with providing our readers with a full picture of the work you are looking to accelerate.
+While we would like this to be preferably/ideally from this project you are proposing, we will accept other samples as well.
+A sample from the pilot itself provides your strongest ability to align the writing with the rest of your application and understand how your point of view currently comes across in your writing, but if you cannot provide us with that, please just chose the most appropriate other sample of your work.
+If you have questions about this, please feel free to ask us at any time by emailing email@example.com.

 EPISODIC: Will feature length movies be considered?